moosefs/moosefs/README.md

 * OpenSUSE
 * FreeBSD
 * MacOS X
-* Raspberry Pi 3
+* Raspbian - Raspberry Pi 3

 MooseFS Client uses [FUSE](https://github.com/libfuse/libfuse).

 There is a separate MooseFS Client for MS Windows available, built on top of [Dokany](https://github.com/dokan-dev/dokany).

 ## Getting started
-You can install MooseFS using your favorite package manager on one of the following platforms using [officially supported repositories](https://moosefs.com/download/install.html):
+You can install MooseFS using your favourite package manager on one of the following platforms using [officially supported repositories](https://moosefs.com/download):

-* Ubuntu 10/12/14/16
+* Ubuntu 14/16/18
-* Debian 5/6/7/8/9
+* Debian 8/9
-* RHEL/CentOS versions 6/7
+* RHEL/CentOS 6/7
-* OpenSUSE 12
-* FreeBSD 9.3/10/11 (FreeBSD 11 is supported since MooseFS 3.0.88)
+* FreeBSD 9.3/10/11
-* MacOS X 10.9/10.10/10.11
+* MacOS X 10.9-10.13
-* Raspberry Pi 3
+* Raspbian 8 (Jessie) - Raspberry Pi 3

 Minimal set of packages, which are needed to run MooseFS:
 * `moosefs-master` MooseFS Master Server for metadata servers,